isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 Learn Computational Thinking (CT) through fun activities and get a Tiny Thinkers Junior CT kit for free!
 Engage in 3 exciting activities - Robo-Tibby, Solve the Puzzle and Build a House!

+Online registration is now closed.
+Do head down early to IMDA booth to register and attend our workshops.
+As there are limited slots, it will be on a first come first serve basis.
+See you there!

 ------------